vaidehijadhav/Movie_Mania/README.md

 - Search Functionality: Easily search for movies by title, genre, or cast member.
 - User Reviews: Read reviews from other users and share your own thoughts and ratings.

+### Technologies Used
+- HTML: Structure of the web pages.
+- CSS: Styling to enhance the user interface and experience.
+- JavaScript: Interactivity and dynamic content.